rainalexotl/Pepper-AssistedLiving/NLU/L1/data/nlu_data.md

 - do I have any events today?
 - am I doing anything today?
 - what do I have to remember to do today?
+- remind me of today's itinerary
+- remimd me of my personal itinerary
+- what events happen today?
+- what do I do today?
+- what events do I have today?
+- what is happening today?
+- what are we doing today?
+- am I doing anything today?
+- what's the plan?
+- are we going out today?
+- what is going on?
+- what are we doing?
+- are there any appointments today?
+- do I have any appointments today?
+- do I have any appointments this week?

 ## intent:calendar_upcoming_visitors
 - is there one scheduled to visit?